What if I'm travelling with a minor and I'm not the parent or legal guardian?

 Subject to availability, you may upgrade to a higher category stateroom after you have checked in.
 The upgrades, if available, are done and paid for at the Pier Coordinator's desk.
 You can pay for the upgrade with either credit card, cash or in traveller's cheques.

 Subject to availability, you may upgrade to a higher category stateroom after boarding or setting sail by paying the difference in the published applicable full cruise fare in cash or traveller's cheques.

 Can I transfer my reservation to a travel agent if I purchased my cruise directly from Celebrity Cruises?

-Any bookings made online in receipt of the 5% discount cannot be transferred to a travel agent.
 If you have made a booking directly with one of our personal cruise specialists you may transfer your reservation within 48 hours of paying the deposit, any booking paid in full cannot be transferred.
 Please read the Terms and Conditions on this form before completing Travel Agent Transfer Form PDF

 and send it back to us by one of the options outlined on the form.

 How do I check in for boarding the ship?

 In order to make your check-in and boarding process as simple as possible, we recommend that you go online at www.celebritycruises.com/onlinecheckin

 to complete your embarkation forms.
 Click on Prepare to Sail

 .
 If you complete embarkation forms online, you do not need to complete the Guest Clearance Form within your travel documents.
 If completing your embarkation forms online is not possible, your embarkation forms will automatically be included with your cruise documents.